certeu/morio/docs/docs/guides/contributors/docs/readme.md

 structure, all files should be in the same folder.

 As such, you should give it a name that conveys the intent of the include.
-As an practical example, the difference between the built container images for the development environment and production is something that is relevant on various documentation pages.
+As a practical example, the difference between the built container images for the development environment and production is something that is relevant on various documentation pages.